Sierra Club: Budget and funding

 The Sierra Club's annual budget was $88 million in 2011 and $100 million in 2012.
-In 2013, the group's budget was $97.8 million.
+In 2023, the group's budget was $173 million.

 In 2008, Clorox donated $1.3 million to the Sierra Club in exchange for the right to display the Sierra Club's logo on a line of cleaning products.

 In February 2012, it was reported that the Sierra Club had secretly accepted over $26 million in gifts from the natural gas industry, mostly from Aubrey McClendon, CEO of Chesapeake Energy.
 The Sierra Club used the Chesapeake Energy money for its Beyond Coal campaign to block new coal-fired power plants and close old ones.
 Michael Brune reported that he learned of the gifts after he succeeded Carl Pope as executive director of the Sierra Club in 2010.
 Brune reported that he ended the financial agreement with natural gas industry interests.

 In 2013 Naomi Klein wrote on the club taking large, multi-million dollar funding from fossil fuel interests, had begun to spark "major controversy" within it and other "environmental" groups that were in similar receipt of fossil funding.

 In 2014, the Energy and Environment Legal Institute filed a referral with the Internal Revenue Service pointing out that Sierra Club and Sierra Club Foundation were not paying income taxes from sales of solar panels for their partners across the US.

 The Sierra Club has an affiliated super PAC.
 It spent $1,000,575 on the 2014 elections, all of it opposing Republican candidates for office.
 The Sierra Club is a partner of America Votes, an organization that coordinates and promotes progressive issues.

 Donors to the Sierra Club have included David Gelbaum, Michael Bloomberg, the William and Flora Hewlett Foundation and the John D. and Catherine T. MacArthur Foundation.
 The Sierra Club has also received funding from the Democracy Alliance and the Tides Foundation Advocacy Fund.

 In 2015, a PR group, known as the Environmental Policy Alliance, claimed that the Sierra Club and other U.S. environmental groups received funding from groups with ties to Russia's state-owned oil company.

+In April 2023, the Sierra Club announced a restructuring plan in response to a $40 million budget deficit.
+The following month, the union representing about 400 employees said that dozens of layoffs had occurred, and it filed two complaints with the National Labor Relations Board.